ElectNewt/ElectNewt/README.md

 Apart from everyting I write for my website, I mainly maintain for the open source world:
 - [EjemploRop](https://github.com/ElectNewt/EjemploRop): Implementation of Raiway oriented programming in C#.

-Alternatively I have a few more Projects that I've been working on.
+Alternatively I have a few more Projects that I've been working on:
 - [SocialGiveaway](https://github.com/ElectNewt/SocialGiveaway): App which allows to do raffles using different social network APIs.
 - [Distribt](https://github.com/ElectNewt/Distribt): Repo which implements a distributed system.
 - [Payments With Stripe](https://www.netmentor.es/curso/full-course-stripe): Complete course that shows how to integrate a Stripe API on a C# application.

-And a book 📖
+And two books 📖:
+- [Construyendo sistemas distribuidos](https://www.netmentor.es/libros/construyendo-sistemas-distribuidos): I wrote a book on distributed systems architecture, no code, just real-world patterns and strategies.
 - [Guía completa de desarrollo full stack con .NET](https://www.netmentor.es/libros/guia-completa-desarrollo-full-stack): I wrote a book about building applications with .NET.

 You are free to join in the development to improve them.